5 Tips to Prepare For Your First External AuditPublished August 9, 2016 by Aaron Kraus • 2 min read

 Every external audit is different, depending on the scope and the standard against which you will be audited.
 There are a few key actions that can help you successfully prepare for your first external audit and achieve a favorable outcome.
 Here are five management tips to help you prepare for an external audit.

 - Gather documentation for your procedures.
 Having all internal procedures in place is a great starting point.
 However, external auditors will ask for supporting materials as part of the audit process, such as policy documents, financial statements, and process artifacts.
-Based on the business processes determined in the previous step, make a list of that documents the current internal control structure and review these documents.
+Based on the business processes determined in the previous step, make a list of documents that demonstrate the current internal control structure and review these documents.
 This is another form of gap analysis to determine if your documentation is accurate and complete.

 Make sure to record all time and effort spent on an external audit.
-If you are aware of the costs related to an external audit, you can more easily determine the return on investment of a GRC tool, which could reduce the time it takes to prepare for your external audit.
+When you are aware of the costs related to an external audit, you can more easily determine the return on investment of a GRC tool, which could reduce the time it takes to prepare for your next external audit.